S2-group/NAPPA/Android-Studio-Plugin/readme.md

 #### Instrument Retrofit

-Searches for usage of [Retrofit](https://square.github.io/retrofit/) to instantiate a network interceptor.
+Searches for usage of [Retrofit](https://square.github.io/retrofit/) to provide an instrumented OkHttpClient.

 Injected source-code: